MA Chinese and German

 The minimum entry requirement for widening access applicants is:

-- SQA Highers: ABBB by end of S6, with a minimum of BBB achieved in one year of S4-S6.
+- SQA Highers: ABBB by end of S6.
+BBB must be achieved in one year of S4-S6.

 - A Levels: ABB.

-- IB: 34 points (grades 655 at HL).
+- IB: 34 points with 655 at HL.

 The grades used to meet our entry requirements must include:

-- IB: HL: Chinese or German at grade 5.
-SL: English at grade 5.
+- IB: HL: Chinese or German at 5.
+SL: English at 5.

-Please note that the Chinese programmes involve beginners language study and are not suitable for native or near-native speakers.
+Please note that the Chinese degrees involve beginners language study and are not suitable for native or near-native speakers.